suncast-org/gx2py/README.md

 Please note that content submitted to this repository, demonstrating potential implementations, will only be reviewed by the administration for relevance to the SUNCAST collaboration's scope.
 If contributors choose to include links to independently managed repositories, it is strongly recommended that the linked submodules have appropriate licenses permitting the reproduction or inclusion of their code by other contributors without the need for explicit permission from the original contributors.
 The administrators of this repository cannot warrant the intended functionality of these examples.
 Moreover, the proposed approaches might not be eventually adopted for inclusion in the official versions of the fully vetted functional SUNCAST repositories.

 ## Getting Started

 To get started, clone this repository and explore the existing examples.
-You can then either submit your code directly or set up a linked submodule on your GitHub account.
+You can then either submit your code directly, set up a linked submodule on your GitHub account, or create a gist with a descriptive markdown file.

 We appreciate your contributions and look forward to building a robust collection of Python implementations for GX Simulator and GSFIT functionalities.
 Together, let's propel the SUNCAST collaboration forward!

 Feel free to reach out if you have any questions or need assistance with the contribution process.

 Happy coding!